How to Prevent Drug Addiction

 While therapy is a great way to understand what steps you must take, it cannot force you to take these steps.
 This requires a certain willpower that anyone can produce.

-However, it’s also one of the biggest difficulties you may face if you’re trying to help a loved one.
-Nobody can force such a willpower upon another.
+However, it’s also one of the biggest difficulties you may face if you try to help a loved one.
+Nobody can force such willpower upon another.
 It must come from within.
-Therefore, you may feel as though you’re fighting an upward battle when trying to help a loved one overcome addiction.
+Therefore, you may feel as though you’re fighting an upward battle when helping a loved one overcome addiction.

 In such cases, being a support system will make all the difference.
-Your loved one is bound to go through trial and error, and in those moments, a person of support can change the direction of their life for the better.
+Your loved one is bound to go through trial and error.
+In those moments, a person of support can change the direction of their life for the better.

-Even with healthier lifestyles, you’re bound to run into stressful life situations.
-In such situations, it may seem like an easy solution to turn to drugs or alcohol as a solution.
+You’re bound to run into stressful life situations even with healthier lifestyles.
+In such situations, it may seem like an easy solution to turn to drugs or alcohol.
 While not the only cause, stress is one of the biggest factors of relapse. ⁴

 Stress should be handled the same way as addiction recovery.
 In other words, you’ll want to make lifestyle changes that help to diminish stress.
-It’s also beneficial to use therapy as a source of relieving stress.
+It’s also beneficial to use therapy as a source of stress relief.

 5.)
 Discover Your Past